This information is intended for use by health professionals

-The use of lansoprazole is not recommended in children as clinical data are limited (see also section 5.2).
+The use of lansoprazole is not recommended in children as clinical data are limited (see section 5.2) and juvenile animal studies have findings of currently unknown human relevance (see section 5.3).
 Treatment of small children below one year of age should be avoided as available data have not shown beneficial effects in the treatment of gastro-oesophageal reflux disease.

 Method of administration

 For optimal effect, lansoprazole capsules should be taken once daily in the morning, except when used for H. pylori eradication when treatment should be twice a day, once in the morning and once in the evening.